Greek Shrimp Scampi Pasta

 What does scampi mean?
 What is scampi?

 Shrimp scampi means different things to different people.
 Scampi is another term used for large shrimp or prawns, especially when cooked in butter.
-It almost always involves butter, garlic and shrimp.
+Scampi recipes almost always involves butter, garlic, shrimp and white wine sauce.
 This Greek version adds a little extra flavour to an already delicious and classic dish.
 Tomatoes, olives, capers, wine and feta of course.
 Add pasta to the mix and you have yourself and complete meal.

 Greek Shrimp Scampi

-• Pasta: I like linguine with this recipe but any long pasta you like would work
+• PASTA: I like linguine with this recipe but any long pasta, Angel hair pasta or spaghetti you like would work

-• Lemon zest & Juice - a must in a scampi and in Greek food - adds just the right amount of lemony zing to this scampi - feel free to adjust according to taste
+• LEMON ZEST & LEMON JUICE: A must in a scampi and in Greek food - adds just the right amount of lemony zing to this scampi - feel free to adjust according to taste

 Greek Shrimp Scampi

-1. Boil and drain your pasta and set aside.
+1. COOK PASTA: Cook pasta in a large pot of salted water as directed on the package to al dente.
+Drain your pasta and set aside.
 If it’s sitting for a while before you start on the scampi just toss it with a teaspoon of olive oil so it doesn’t stick together.

-2. In a medium saute pan, add some oil and butter - add and sauté the shrimp, garlic and chili flakes
+2. SAUTE SHRIMP: In a medium saute pan, add some oil and tbsp butter - add and sauté the shrimp, garlic and chili flakes

-3. Cook the shrimp for 1 min before adding the tomatoes.
+3. CREATE SAUCE: Cook the shrimp for 1 min before adding the tomatoes.
 Add tomatoes and cook another minute, before adding the olives, capers, lemon juice and wine.
 Cook until shrimp is cooked through.

-4. Toss in the pasta, lemon zest and parsley.
+4. ADD COOKED PASTA: Toss in the pasta, lemon zest and parsley.
 Then the feta.

-5. Serve with extra feta and parsley and even an extra drizzle of olive oil if you wish, and enjoy
+5. GARNISH PASTA: Serve with extra feta and parsley and even an extra drizzle of olive oil if you wish, and enjoy

 Greek Shrimp Scampi